 The rules for writing an excellent cover letter are universal, but showing your personality is critical.
 Your cover letter will be your first impression with the hiring committee and will introduce your resume.

 It’s imperative you make a positive and memorable first impression by writing an excellent cover letter to show your value to the organization.

 The first thing someone will notice about your cover letter before they even read the content is the visual appeal.
-Your cover letter should be typed, rather than hand-written—ensure it is in a sensible font size and style.
+Your cover letter should be typed, rather than hand-written—ensure the font size and style is appropriate.